 Not to be outdone are online digital exercises and games.
 A neurologist once told me not to waste money on one highly touted digital game but did promote Fit Brains Trainer or Brain Metrix and there are several others.
-Digital games which can tune your brain and can be played anywhere there is WiFi, without the need for a partner.
+Digital games can tune your brain and be played anywhere there is WiFi without the need for a partner.

 Can we defeat genetics which play a role in the risk for cognitive decline?

 It is not thought that vascular Dementia is caused by faulty genes but rather genes which influence our risk of diseases which contribute to a diagnosis of vascular dementia.
 In this instance lifestyle choices play a major role.

 Apparently we have a higher risk of developing Alzheimers or Dementia if our Mother had it.
 Keep in mind we are talking risk vs certainty.
 Because your Mother had it does not guarantee that genes will trump a healthy lifestyle which includes diet, regular exercise, weight management, the avoidance of Type II diabetes, social interaction, and the taking of one’s medication as prescribed – in other words living one’s life in a manner which ensures peak performance.

 Bottom line: take care of your body and your brain will most likely be there for you well into your senior years.

 Disclaimer: You must not rely on the information on our website as an alternative to medical advice from your doctor or other professional healthcare provider